 But keep in mind that YOU have to keep those flowers refrigerated all the way up until the wedding as well.
 There are plenty of beautiful flowers that hold up well for days in normal temperatures.
 As a DIY bride - don't look for ways to give yourself additional headaches and stress.
 Research what you buy and choose durable flowers that will look beautiful all through your wedding day.

 Wilting flowers can give a florist a bad reputation and should be avoided!
 OK . . 'nuff said!!

 Roses make beautiful corsages and (understandably) a traditional favorite with brides.
 Consider the size of the rose heads.
 40 cm (short stems) are generally a better choice since they won't overwhelm the wearer.

 I love using snapdragons.
 This hardy flower holds up well in both corsage and boutonniere work and reminds me a bit of Sweet Peas (but hold up better).
 They come in shades of oranges, white, reds, yellows and pinks.

 The individual florets can be snapped off the main stem and quickly glued into place.

 Don't feel limited to just flower flowers used in tutorial.
-The technique can be applied with spray roses, button mums, alstromeria, miniature calla lilies, astilbe, cornflowers, daisies, hypericum berries, delphinium, freesia, nerine lilies, and so much more.
+The technique can be applied with spray roses, button mums, alstroemeria, miniature callas, astilbe, cornflowers, daisies, hypericum berries, delphinium, freesia, nerine lilies and more.